DataDog/datadog-agent/test/new-e2e/tests/windows/remoteexecutable.md

-# the RemoteSuite library
+# the RemoteExecutable library

-The remotesuite library attempts to capture and duplicate the functionality for running locally compiled go test programs on remote test machines.
+The RemoteExecutable library attempts to capture and duplicate the functionality for running locally compiled go test programs on remote test machines.

 ## Background